 - February 27, 2023 – Final fairness hearing

 The current deadline for filing a class action settlement claim is February 12, 2023.
-Visit the class action settlement website to file a claim.
+Visit the class action settlement website for more information.

 To object to the settlement, a Settlement Class Member, individually or through counsel, must mail a written objection, with all supporting documents and/or memoranda, by regular first-class mail, postmarked no later than December 29, 2022 to the Settlement Counsel, Defendant’s Counsel and Claims Administrator.
 To request exclusion from the settlement you must include the following information:

 - the model make, model year and VIN of the Vehicle;